 Don calls Sally from a motel in Kansas.
 He mentions visiting the Grand Canyon, but I think that his ultimate destination is San Francisco.
 In “New Business” (708), Diana tells him that she had “flipped a coin” to decide between New York and San Francisco.
 Don has enough delusion and determination to find her if she’s there, but he also has the perspective to “move forward” if it doesn’t happen.

 Sooner or Later

 Based on the radio broadcast that plays when the car breaks down, Don is stranded in Oklahoma.
 The setting is possibly symbolic because of the state’s Sooner nickname, which refers to settlers who had claimed parts of the state before doing so had been legal.
 Basically, a Sooner is a historical thief.
-Andy and, to some extent, Don are thieves, too.
+Andy and Don are thieves, too.